 4. The tracker isn’t connected securely to the charging cable

 The problem may resolve itself if you do a simple realignment to the charger.
 This may connect the pins to the device if they were not positioned properly.
 Move it slightly around to see if a connection is established.

 Essential reading: Top fitness trackers and health gadgets

-If none of this works, there is the odd chance the charger itself is faulty.
+Hopefully one of these solutions will have helped your problem.
+It not, there is the odd chance the charger itself is faulty.
 If this case you will need to replace it with a new one.
 Before you do that its best to contact Fitbit’s Customer Support Team to evaluate your situation with their internal tools.